front-end-foundations/session1/readme.md

 }
 ```

 Note - selector strength here.
-Note that the lack of namespacing allows this to effect the Matsu text as well.
+Note that the lack of namespacing allows this to effect the "Geido" text as well.

 Format elements in the list and table